 Behind the scenes of the impactful roles we place, the teams we build, our dedication to tackling climate change and sustainability challenges, is our ever-growing and passionate team.
 In our ongoing ‘Faces of Acre’ series, we want to shine a spotlight on the people who make up the Acre team and give our employees a platform to share their passions, speak up on important topics and talk about the pro bono work they take part in.

-In our latest Faces of Acre instalment, we sat down with Catherine Harris, Head of CR and Sustainability in our New York office, to discuss her pro bono work as a board member for the Future-Fit Foundation, a non-profit organization whose goal is to develop the tools companies and investors need to make better decisions in pursuit of a flourishing future.
+In our latest Faces of Acre instalment, we sat down with Catherine Harris, Head of CR and Sustainability in our New York office, to discuss her pro bono work as a board member for the Future-Fit Foundation, a non-profit organisation whose goal is to develop the tools companies and investors need to make better decisions in pursuit of a flourishing future.
 Catherine shared with us the work she takes part in for the Future-Fit Foundation, the incredible projects that Future-Fit are working on, along with why giving back means so much.

 Who is the Future-Fit Foundation?